HOW TO START A SPORTSWEAR BRAND — updated 2021

 Step 14.
 Shipping.

 You have the bulk production ready and need to get your fantastic garments to your customers.
 Depending on your sales strategy you can have one or more customers.
-There can be shops, end-users, and wholesalers.
+There can be online shops, end-users, wholesalers, agents, distributors and marketplaces.
 Take a look at your logistics, negotiate with transportation partners, and plan how you will repackage the goods to suit your designated customer.

 Marketing & Sales